-Traditional barrel and upright vacs are still the most common type of vacuum in Australian homes.
-They are the best option for thorough carpet and floor cleaning (especially if you're cleaning a larger space).
+Traditional barrel and upright vacuums are still the most common type of vacuum cleaner in Australian homes.
+They're also the best option for thorough carpet and floor cleaning (especially if you're cleaning a larger space).

 Don't go by brand alone – first choose the type of vacuum that best suits your needs.
 Here are the key things to consider when making your decision.

-A barrel vacuum (sometimes called a cylinder or canister vac) is the typical workhorse vacuum you know and love, used for your big household cleans, with the main motor unit pulled behind you as you clean.
-They are:
+A barrel vacuum (sometimes called a cylinder or canister vac) is the typical workhorse vacuum you know and love.
+It's used for big household cleans and the main motor unit is pulled behind you while you clean.
+Barrel vacs are:

 - much more popular than upright vacuums

-- easier than uprights to use in awkward places, such as stairs, car interiors and behind furniture
+- easier to use in awkward places, such as stairs or car interiors

-- good for thorough cleaning of large areas of floor.
+- good for thorough cleaning of large floor areas.